 A woman during this time period is said to be “counting the shivah neki’im.”
 Even though she is not obligated to verbally enumerate each day, she is obligated to be aware of her progress through the seven days.
 After she has completed her shivah neki’im, she may immerse in the mikveh.
 All the restrictions of niddah apply until she immerses.

 The seven clean days are sometimes called yemei libunah, “her white days,” because a woman should wear clean white underpants and sleep on white sheets while she is counting them.
 (If she sleeps with tight-fitting white underwear or white pajama pants, the white sheets are customary, not strictly obligatory.)
 Whites enable her to notice any bleeding and to demonstrate her awareness of the shivah neki’im.

 If a woman forgot to put on white underwear, or does not have any available, she may count shivah neki’im as long as her underwear is clean and free of stains.
 She should change to white as soon as she can.

 If stains on white underwear are making it difficult for a woman to complete the clean days, a specific halachic question should be asked.

 Reusable white cloth pantyliners are fully permissible during the clean days, and are halachically similar to white underwear.
-Disposable pantiliners are a matter of debate.
-Our site’s halachic supervisor permits them when a woman wears them for her comfort (to absorb discharge) or in some cases when staining might interfere with counting the clean days.
+Disposable pantyliners are a matter of debate.
+Our site’s halachic supervisor permits them when a woman wears them throughout her cycle for her comfort, and in some cases when staining might interfere with counting the clean days.

 During the shivah neki’im, a woman performs a series of internal examinations (bedikot), to verify that the bleeding has not recurred and to establish her awareness of the seven days.
 She should do two bedikot each day, one upon arising in the morning (any time after dawn, but preferably after sunrise), and one in the afternoon, before sunset.